reimark/writing/blog/quora.md

 The [Internet Archive](https://archive.org) is one of the world's [most fantastical organizations](https://en.wikipedia.org/wiki/Internet_Archive), housed in a [majestic temple](http://www.sfgate.com/news/article/Brewster-Kahle-s-Internet-Archive-3946898.php), and is maniacally devoted to **_archiving the entire Internet_** since **_1996_**.

 At the Archive's [Wayback Machine](https://archive.org/web/), you can search through and relive an unbelievably rich swath of the Internet's history.
-It's one of the world's most valuable and widely cited collections, and it's actually difficult now to imagine tolerating an Internet without it.
+It's one of the most valuable and widely cited collections in the world, and it's actually difficult now to imagine tolerating an Internet without it.

 But if you visit Quora's [`/robots.txt`](https://www.quora.com/robots.txt) (the Internet's standard for sending web crawlers a strongly worded letter) you'll see that they single out the Internet Archive for exclusion.
 The Internet Archive respects the robots.txt standard, and so [there is no Wayback Machine content for Quora](https://web.archive.org/web/*/https://www.quora.com).